Childbirth: Stillbirth

 Stillbirth is typically defined as fetal death at or after 20 to 28 weeks of pregnancy.
 It results in a baby born without signs of life.

 Worldwide prevention of most stillbirths is possible with improved health systems.
 About half of stillbirths occur during childbirth, and stillbirth is more common in the developing than developed world.
 Otherwise depending on how far along the pregnancy is, medications may be used to start labour or a type of surgery known as dilation and evacuation may be carried out.
 Following a stillbirth, women are at higher risk of another one; however, most subsequent pregnancies do not have similar problems.

-Worldwide in 2019 there were about 2 million stillbirths that occurred after 28 weeks of pregnancy, this equates to 1 in 72 total births or one every 16 seconds.
+Worldwide, in 2019, there were about 2 million stillbirths that occurred after 28 weeks of pregnancy; this equates to 1 in 72 total births or one every 16 seconds.
 Still births are more common in South Asia and Sub-Saharan Africa.
 Stillbirth rates have declined, though more slowly since the 2000s.

 Preterm birth

 Preterm birth is the birth of an infant at fewer than 37 weeks gestational age.
 Globally, about 15 million infants were born before 37 weeks of gestation.
-Premature birth is the leading cause of death in children under five years of age though many that survive experience disabilities including learning defects and visual and hearing problems.
+Premature birth is the leading cause of death in children under five years of age, though many who survive experience disabilities, including learning defects and visual and hearing problems.
 Causes for early birth may be unknown or may be related to certain chronic conditions such as diabetes, infections, and other known causes.
 The World Health Organization has developed guidelines with recommendations to improve the chances of survival and health outcomes for preterm infants.

 If a pregnant woman enters preterm labour, delivery can be delayed by giving medications called tocolytics.
 Tocolytics delay labour by inhibiting contractions of the uterine muscles that progress labour.
 The most widely used tocolytics include beta agonists, calcium channel blockers, and magnesium sulfate.
-The goal of administering tocolytics is not to delay delivery to the point that the child can be delivered at term, but instead to postponing delivery long enough for the administration of glucocorticoids which can help the fetal lungs to mature enough to reduce morbidity and mortality from infant respiratory distress syndrome.
+The goal of administering tocolytics is not to delay delivery to the point that the child can be delivered at term, but instead to postpone delivery long enough for the administration of glucocorticoids, which can help the fetal lungs to mature enough to reduce morbidity and mortality from infant respiratory distress syndrome.